Counties Manukau (National Provincial Championship)

 Counties Manukau (often known as the Counties Steelers) are a New Zealand professional rugby union team based in Pukekohe, New Zealand.
 The union was originally established in 1955, with the National Provincial Championship established in 1976.
 They now play in the reformed National Provincial Championship competition.
 They play their home games at Navigation Homes Stadium in Pukekohe in the Auckland region.
 The team is affiliated with the Chiefs Super Rugby franchise.
 Their home playing colours are black, white and red.

 Current squad

-The Counties Manukau Steelers squad for the 2025 Bunnings NPC is:
+The Counties Manukau Steelers squad for the 2026 Hilux NPC season is: